AVEVA/AVEVA-Samples-PI-System/PI-Vision-Extensibility/docs/PI Vision Extensibility Guide.md

 * Support forward compatibility
     * For example, the ability to open/edit displays from prior PI Vision versions with formats that they were saved with

-PI Vision 2019 supports switching a symbol from one type to another supported type (for example, Value to LinearGauge).
+PI Vision 2019 and later supports switching a symbol from one type to another supported type (for example, Value to LinearGauge).
 Standard format options and options common to a symbol family are preserved when changing types.
 The addition of a new object called `FormatOptions` to the symbol configuration object allows you to define anything format related that you want to participate in any format copying that PI Vision has now or will provide in the future.

 [Back to top](#top)

-<a id="17"></a>
 ### Common format names

 The list below provides the standard format names used to share formats between symbols: